Sree0211/Warping-Image/README.md

 This C++ program uses OpenCV to warp an input image onto a cylindrical projection.
 The `BendImage` class provides methods for projecting a 2D image onto a cylindrical surface, considering the distortion due to the cylindrical shape.

+This problem involves warping a flat image to appear as if it is the projection coming from a cylinder.
+The process consists of an orthographic projection of the image onto the curved surface of the cylinder, followed by a perspective projection back onto the image plane.
+The key is to represent this process backwards, by checking for every pixel in the new image where it appeared in the old image and setting its color.
+This involves setting up cylinder parameters, projecting a ray from the camera through each point in the new image to find its x, y, and z coordinates on the cylinder, and then using an orthographic projection to move that ray back to the image plane.
+The two free parameters that can be chosen are the cylinder radius and focal length, and it is important to ensure that the cylinder touches the image at the edges.

 ## Requirements

 - OpenCV